Last updated: 28 Jan 2021

 Our plan holders can be reassured that their funds are safe.
-Depending on how you choose to pay for your plan, your funds are either paid into the Golden Charter Trust or to a life assurance policy.
+Depending on how you choose to pay for your plan, your funds are either held in the Golden Charter Trust or paid into a life assurance policy.

 Section 3 - Golden Charter welcomes Financial Conduct Authority regulation for funeral plan providers

 We’re delighted to confirm Golden Charter has submitted our application to the FCA to become directly FCA authorised from July 2022.